 Which Ventilation Fan Should I Choose?

-It uses something known as the “stack effect” which is when hot air rises, just like hot gases going up a chimney stack.
+Many people don't know that a whole house fan actually uses the oldest and natural A/C known to mankind.
+It uses something known as the stack effect which is when hot air rises, just like hot gases going up a chimney stack.